-Can my child and his friend be in the same group?
+Can my child and his or her friend be in the same group?

 Do you do a lot of walking?
-I’m worried that my child will get too tired.
+I’m worried that my child will get tired.

-There is a lot of walking in our day camps; however, it’s often disguised as an exploration or an expedition.
-Since children are divided into age groups, we adapt the camp activities to suit the general pace of each group.
-Our day camps are not sports camps, and our goal is for kids to have fun, learn about the mountain’s natural environment and enjoy their summer.
-If we think a rest period is necessary at midday, we never hesitate!
+Our day camp does include a lot of walking in the form of exploration or expeditions.
+As children are separated by age group, activities are adapted to suit the general pace of each group.
+Our goal is for kids to have fun, learn about nature and enjoy their summer.
+If we think a rest period is necessary at any point, we never hesitate!

 Who are your camp counsellors?